CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/handbook.md

 ## Confirming a Project

 We will need you to confirm a project on **week 8 of TB1**.
 This will involve agreeing with a supervisor a project name and rough description of the project.
 You will also have to have passed the ethics quiz before you can confirm a project.
+The ethics quiz is on the front page of your Unit Blackboard.

 # Teaching Block 2